 What are your rights when it comes to air conditioning?

 Even though heat waves may not make front-page news as dramatically as do earthquakes or hurricanes, extreme heat can be a dangerous killer.
-The Office of Climate, Water, and Weather Services at the National Oceanic and Atmospheric Administration (NOAA) reports about 175 Americans die from heat-related conditions in a normal year.
+According to a report from the Subcommittee on Disaster Reduction, about 175 Americans die from heat-related conditions in a normal year.

 In 1995, temperatures in Chicago soared so high that an estimated 700 city residents died during a one-week period in July.
 More recently, the Earth Policy Institute reports over 52,000 Europeans died in the summer 2003 in “one of the deadliest climate-related disasters in Western history.”